Tax Incentives For Retirement Plans: Lessons From Denmark?

-A recent study found that tax incentives for retirement savings in Denmark had virtually no impact on increasing total savings But are those findings relevant to the United States?
+A recent study found that tax incentives for retirement savings in

 The authors of the study on Danish savings behaviors offered statistical evidence that changes in tax preferences for Danish work place retirement savings plans had virtually no effect on total savings of those affected by the change.